-Students are considered full time when they carry the following course load:
+Students are considered full-time when they carry the following course load:

-- M.Div. and Diploma programs: 8 credits per semester - M.A.
-(Theology) and M.A.B.C. programs: 6 credits per term - Summer Term (M.Div. and M.A.): 2 credits per term
+- M.Div. program: 8 credits per semester - M.A. in Theology and M.A.B.C. programs: 6 credits per term - Summer Term (M.Div. and M.A.): 2 credits per term